Oracle Java Licensing and Audit FAQ Guide

 - Per-Processor Licensing: Oracle offered licensing per CPU/processor for Java running on servers.
 For example, Java SE Advanced used to be priced per processor.
 Under the old pricing, a common figure was ~$25 per monthly processor for Java SE on servers.

-- Named User Plus (NUP) Licensing: Oracle had a “Named User Plus” metric for desktop or individual usage – essentially per named user or per device.
+- Named User Plus (NUP) Licensing: Oracle had a “Named User Plus” metric for desktop or individual usage, essentially per named user or device.
 In earlier pricing, Java SE Desktop was $2.50 per monthly user.
-NUP meant every user who could use Java on a device must be counted.
+NUP meant that every user who could use Java on a device had to be counted.

 - Java SE Advanced/Advanced Desktop: Oracle also had more premium offerings (Java SE Advanced, Java SE Suite) that included mission-critical features (like Flight Recorder and JRockit features back then).
 These were licensed similarly by NUP or CPU but at higher prices.

 - Perpetual Licenses + Support: Initially, Oracle sold perpetual licenses for Java SE (with a one-time fee and annual support).
-However, they moved away from that to the subscription-only modelafter some time.
+However, they transitioned to a subscription-only model after some time.

 Legacy licensing was a bit complex.
-You had to count how many processors your Java was running on or how many users/machines had Java and buy the appropriate licenses.
+You had to count the number of processors your Java was running on or the number of users/machines that had Java, and purchase the appropriate licenses.

-As of January 2019, Oracle shifted to the simpler subscription model, and in 2023, they shifted again to an employee-based model, retiring the old metrics.
+As of January 2019, Oracle transitioned to a simpler subscription model, and in 2023, it shifted again to an employee-based model, retiring the old metrics.

 24. What is the Java SE Universal Subscription introduced in 2023?